Today’s post is taken from the classic personal finance book The Richest Man in Babylon.

-Arkad learned the ancient laws of money and, as a result, became The Richest Man in Babylon, the subject of the classic personal finance book of the same name.
+Arkad was a wise man who lived in the ancient city of Babylon over 6,000 years ago.
+Arkad learned the ancient laws of money and, as a result, became The Richest Man in Babylon.

 Now you may be wondering what relevance this might have today?